stephengold/kk-physics/README.md

 [the Jolt Physics engine][jolt] into
 [the jMonkeyEngine (JME) game engine][jme].

-This project is currently a proof of concept and is not intended for production use.
+This project is currently under development and is not intended for production use.

 It contains 2 subprojects: